Complete Guide

 Internal Linking

-Internal links connect your pages together and distribute "link equity" — the ranking power that flows between pages on your site.
-A well-structured internal link network helps search engines discover and index all your pages and signals which content is most important.
-SeekON checks whether your pages are properly interlinked or exist as isolated "orphan" pages that receive no internal ranking benefit.
+Internal links connect your pages and distribute ranking power across your site.
+A solid internal link structure helps search engines discover and index everything you've published and signals which content matters most.
+SeekON checks whether your pages are properly linked together or exist as isolated "orphan" pages that get no internal ranking benefit.

 How to Improve Your SEO Score